plank/laravel-mediable/docs/source/uploader.rst

         // ensure that the file contents match a provided hash
-        // second argument is the hash algorithm to use ->validateHash('3ef5e70366086147c2695325d79a25cc', 'md5')
+        // second argument is the hash algorithm to use
+        // supports any algorithm supported by PHP's hash() function ->validateHash('3ef5e70366086147c2695325d79a25cc', 'md5')
         ->validateHash('5e96e1fa58067853219c4cb6d3c1ce01cc5cc8ce', 'sha1')